-None of the current methods for conducting a sleep study outside a sleep lab allow transmission of the collected data during the test.
+None of the current methods for conducting a PSG at home allow transmission of the collected data during the test.
 All of the current methods require the PSG data to be stored during the test and read only after the test has been completed.
 As such, the data cannot be periodically or continuously checked for adequacy.
 Even if the data were periodically evaluated, the current methods do not use a step of allowing a remote monitor to communicate with the subject to correct any sensor/signal problems.
-The current methods also do not include live video feeds that enable a remote monitor to visualize the subject during the sleep test.
-Moreover, the current methods make it extremely difficult to conduct a full polysonnagram sleep study outside a sleep lab have enabled the entire sleep system to fit inside a crowded hospital room.

-It is therefore an object of the present invention to provide a method of conducting a sleep analysis outside a sleep lab wherein the data is transmitted at substantially the same time it that is collected or created.
-It is another object of the present invention to provide a method of conducting a sleep analysis outside the sleep lab that is remotely attended.
-It is another objective of the present invention to provide a method of conducting a sleep analysis outside the sleep lab on subjects who are already patients in a hospital room.
-It is still another objective of the present invention to provide a 25 method of conducting a sleep analysis with a small, lightweight data acquisition system.
+The current methods also do not include live video feeds, enabling a remote monitor to visualize the subject during the test.
+Because of the lack of data availability, communication, and video, the current methods of conducting a PSG at home are by definition unattended sleep studies.
+It is therefore an object of the present invention to provide a method of conducting a sleep analysis at home wherein the data is transmitted at substantially the same time it that is collected or created.
+It is another object of the present invention to provide a method of conducting a sleep analysis at home that is remotely attended.
+It is another object of the present invention to provide a method of conducting a sleep analysis that includes information about the patient's sleeping environment, including environmental factors.
+It is still another object of the present invention that this method of conducting a sleep analysis be inexpensive.